Kuwg/AriseAntiCheat/README.md

-# Arise 2.0 - Minecraft Anti Cheat
+# AriseAntiCheat - Guardian of Minecraft

+Welcome to AriseAntiCheat, your reliable Minecraft companion armed with checks to maintain order on your server!

 ## Overview

-It's not just an anticheat; it's a meticulously crafted masterpiece.
-The code, though currently obfuscated, speaks volumes about the dedication invested in its creation.
-The decision to keep it obfuscated is driven by a desire to safeguard against potential code theft.
+This anticheat isn't just your average tool; it's been carefully crafted with dedication.
+The code is currently kept low-key—not to show off but to ward off any prying eyes.

-AriseAntiCheat is not just powerful but also free—there's no "pro" version to worry about.
-The configuration options offer you control over enabled checks, violations, and the decision-making process regarding punishments.
-While the current feature set is robust, future plans may include additional configurations, adding even more flexibility to your server management.
+AriseAntiCheat isn't just powerful; it's free.
+No fancy "pro" version to worry about.
+You decide what checks are active, how many strikes lead to trouble, and if trouble is worth a timeout.
+While the current setup is solid, future plans may bring more options.

 ## Testing and Focus

-Flight checks are top-notch—every instance triggers a flag.
-However, the absence of a ground speed check is intentional.
-Developing one would be time-consuming, and, currently, the focus is on academic commitments.
+Flight checks are solid; someone tries to fly, and we're there to flag it.
+No ground speed check yet—why?
+It's time-consuming, and currently, the focus is on academic commitments.

-## Enjoy the Craft
+## Let's Dive In

-I hope you relish the experience AriseAntiCheat brings to your Minecraft world.
-Don't forget the essentials: ensure both PacketAPI and AriseAC are snugly placed in your plugins folder.
-Without them, the anticheat won't spread its protective wings.
+Enjoy using AriseAntiCheat!
+Don't forget the basics: place both PacketAPI and AriseAC in your plugins folder.
+Without them, the anticheat might decide to take a day off.

-Feel free to harness the power of PacketAPI, but if you extend its use beyond personal boundaries, a simple nod in the form of proper credits would be appreciated.
+And if you decide to play with PacketAPI outside your personal space, toss some credits our way.
+It's the respectful thing to do.

-*Both plugins gracefully support the /reload command.*
+*Both plugins are compatible with the /reload command.*

 ## Supported Checks